jikim4222-kjn/blackhole-noncommutation/notes/relation_to_standard_physics.md

 ## Relation to Standard Physical Frameworks

 ### Decoherence and equilibration
-Stabilization \(S\) generalizes decoherence in a pointer basis or coarse‑grained equilibration.
+Stabilization $S$ generalizes decoherence in a pointer basis or coarse‑grained equilibration.
 It preserves distinctions relevant to the internal effective description.

 ### Observation and coarse-graining
-Observation \(\Pi\) models partial trace, projection to macroscopic variables, or operational coarse‑graining.
+Observation $\Pi$ models partial trace, projection to macroscopic variables, or operational coarse‑graining.
 It is inherently information‑losing.

 ### Black holes